mdorr/viewfinder/docs/README.md

 * Users can add photos (owned by any user) to own galleries
 * Update user profile page: Show 'Galleries' sub-navigation
 * Users can browse other galleries on other user's profile pages
+* Update home page (when not signed in), show curated selection of galleries that provide preview when clicked, with sign up link

 #### Phase 10: Activity
 Objectives: